FLIGHT of FANCY

 Photographic Imagery of Reality in Imaginary Worlds by Chala Jan

 Chala was awarded a one–person exhibition in 2014–2015 at Marywood University by the selection committee for the Northeastern Biennial Twenty Thirteen; she also was awarded first place in photography.
 In addition, her work received recognition with the F. Lammot Belin 2014 Emerging Artist Award.

-The “Golden Age” in American illustration (1900–1940s) was a period of excellence and proliferation in print illustration.
-Advances in technology led to faster and inexpensive printing of books, magazines, and newspapers to be printed quickly and inexpensively, and with the proliferation of printed material, publications and their accompanying illustrations had an unprecedented impact on American life, consumerism, and culture.
+The “Golden Age” of American illustration (1890s–1950s) was a period of unsurpassed excellence in print illustration.
+Advances in technology allowed books, magazines, and newspapers to be printed quickly and inexpensively, and with the proliferation of printed material, publications and their accompanying illustrations had an unprecedented impact on American life, consumerism, and culture.

-Organized by illustrator John Kascht, the works in the exhibition provide a range of styles and approaches in vintage illustration and early animation.
-Included in the exhibition are drawings and paintings by Franklin Booth, A. B. Frost, Dean Cornwell, Walt Disney Studios, James Montgomery Flagg, Al Hirschfeld, Henry C. Pitz, Norman Rockwell, and Herbert Morton Stoops.
+Organized by illustrator John Kascht, the exhibition presents a selection of vintage illustration and early animation art.
+Included in the exhibition are drawings and paintings by Franklin Booth, A. B. Frost, Dean Cornwell, Walt Disney Studios, James Montgomery Flagg, Al Hirschfeld, Henry C. Pitz, Howard Pyle, Norman Rockwell, Dan Smith, Herbert Morton Stoops, and Al Williamson.
 Preliminary sketches and studies are spotlighted, revealing the high level of draftsmanship and technical skill employed by these artists.

 Gallery Talk: October 29, 3 PM given by John Kascht